 Going beyond bias

-Localized bias and hostile locales are real issues of course, even while the organization does everything it can to support a move.
-It’s important to be upfront about the challenges certain employees are very likely to face in certain environments.
-Personal danger, discriminatory practices and even legal restrictions can’t be ignored and shouldn’t be minimized.
+Localised bias and hostile locales are real issues of course, even while the organisation does everything it can to support a move.
+It is important to be upfront about the challenges certain employees are very likely to face in certain environments.
+Personal danger, discriminatory practices and even legal restrictions cannot be ignored and should not be minimised.
 These kinds of realities might preclude someone from pursuing an assignment, but, again, that should be their choice based on the facts.

-Unfortunately, qualified employees occasionally don’t apply for assignments because they feel they won’t receive serious consideration due to gender, age, race, sexual orientation, family situations, ethnicity or other personal factors.
+Unfortunately, qualified employees occasionally don’t apply for assignments because they feel they will not receive serious consideration due to gender, age, race, sexual orientation, family situations, ethnicity or other personal factors.

 Mobility should pre-empt this tendency by working with talent to ensure targeted employee outreach in the course of periodic performance reviews and check-ins.
-Mobility also should encourage assignment opportunities to be publicized in all offices – even in locations where employees tend not to seek assignments.
+Mobility should also encourage assignment opportunities to be promoted in all offices – even in locations where employees tend not to seek assignments.

 Participants identify opportunities for improvement

-“Most discussions on D&I are still based on gender and don’t account for other factors.” – insideMOBILITY Geneva participant
+‘Most discussions on Diversity and Inclusion are still based on gender and don’t account for other factors.’ – insideMOBILITY Geneva participant

-Tips for supporting a diverse program and diverse employees
+Tips for supporting a diverse programme and diverse employees

 - Engage top leadership level support to push for business-wide engagement of a more inclusive approach to mobility management

-- Involve the organization’s overall D&I function to ensure these standards are correctly carried over into the Mobility program
+- Involve the organisation’s overall Diversity and Inclusion function to ensure these standards are correctly carried over into the Mobility programme

 - Help employees envision a positive assignment by sharing success stories or case studies of others who have managed through distinct and varying circumstances

-- Offer a “buddy system” for assignees to help ensure strong, local support before and after the move
+- Offer a ‘mate system’ for assignees to help ensure strong, local support before and after the move

-- Describe relocation policies in a Q&A format that addresses a full spectrum of circumstantial, diversity-related scenarios
+- Describe relocation policies in a Q and A format that addresses a full spectrum of circumstantial, diversity-related scenarios

-Promoting D&I within and across the Mobility and Talent functions is not always accomplished through a single program approach or an over-arching policy.
-Rather, D&I in Mobility is also supported on a case-by-case, human-centric basis.
-As one participant put it at a recent insideMOBILITY forum, “The relocation policy should support the circumstance.”
+Promoting Diversity and Inclusion within and across the Mobility and Talent functions is not always accomplished through a single programme approach or an over-arching policy.
+Rather, Diversity and Inclusion in Mobility is also supported on a case-by-case, human-centric basis.
+As one participant put it at a recent insideMOBILITY forum, ‘The relocation policy should support the circumstance.’